mrgaaron/docs/reference/WriteRequest.md

-# WriteBody
+# WriteRequest

-An object containing sensor data to write to TempoIQ.
+Contains sensor data to write to TempoIQ.

-A WriteBody is a map of device keys to their associated sensor data.
+A WriteRequest is a map of device keys to their associated sensor data.
 Each device's sensor data is itself a map from the sensor key to an array of DataPoints for that sensor.
 In JSON, this looks like: